Renardo13/libasm/README.md

 ## Label

 Labels are name that you give to a line.
 You can then change the flow of execution by jump to a name line for example.
-It starts by a '.'
+It starts by a '.', you give the name that you want

+ex :

 .data